amitmse/in_Python_/Neural Network/README.md

 ## Number of epochs:
 	The number of times the entire training data is fed to the network while training is referred to as the number of epochs.
-We increase the number of epochs until the validation accuracy starts decreasing, even if the training accuracy is increasing (overfitting).
+Increase the number of epochs until the validation accuracy starts decreasing, even if the training accuracy is increasing (overfitting).

 ## Parameters vs Hyperparameters
 	Parameters are learned by the model during the training time, while hyperparameters can be changed before training the model.

 	Parameters of a deep neural network are weight, Beta etc, which the model updates during the backpropagation step.

-	On the other hand, there are a lot of hyperparameters for a deep NN, including:
+	There are a lot of hyperparameters for a deep NN, including:
-		Learning rate – ⍺
+		1. Learning rate – ⍺
-		Number of iterations
+		2. Number of iterations
-		Number of hidden layers
+		3. Number of hidden layers
-		Units in each hidden layer
+		4. Units in each hidden layer
-		Choice of activation function
+		5. Choice of activation function

 ## Neuron Saturation:
 	If we use sigmoid function as the activation function, then the error term in the output layer slows down as activation saturates.
-If you see as Z tends to grow higher (refer to graph for logistic sigmod function) or smaller the function flattens either to 1 or 0.
+If you see as Z tends to grow higher or smaller the function flattens either to 1 or 0.
 This is called neuron saturation as it can't go beyond that.
 Which means the differential at that time becomes very low or close to zero.
 This means if the output neuron saturates, then the error for that neuron would be very low.
 Now error as defined above is just the change of cost with respect to that neuron's weighted input (z), the cost would change slowly, with respect to that weight and hence the gradient of that neuron is very low.
 This means the